jotavare/so_long/README.md

 #### GAME
 * **Goal:** collect every collectible and escape chosing the shortest route.
 * `W` `A` `S` `D` keys must be used to move the main character `up` `down` `left` `right`.
-* Cant move into walls.
+* Can't move into walls.
 * Number of movements must be displayed in the shell.
 * Must be 2D view and doesnt need to be real time.